 To obtain temporary residence to do business, the foreigner must fulfill one of the following requirements:

-- Participation in a company or operate as sole proprietor or invest in a business activity in Estonia, investing at least € 65,000 (€ 16,000 if self-employed).
-The capital stock, the subordinated liability and the amount of the fixed assets registered can be considered as investment.
+- Participation in a company or operate as a sole proprietor or invest in a business activity in Estonia, investing at least € 65,000 (€ 16,000 if self-employed).
+The capital stock, the subordinated liability and the amount of the fixed assets registered can be considered an investment.
 The permit has a duration of 5 years, renewable.